abraunegg/onedrive/docs/client-architecture.md

 ## Transactional download architecture

 Downloads that can replace an existing canonical file are transactional.
+This design exists primarily to ensure that receiving an online replacement cannot silently destroy data that was changed locally while the client was not yet aware of that change.

+A download therefore has two distinct phases: first acquire and validate the incoming file privately, then decide whether it is safe to commit that file to the user's canonical pathname.
+The existing local file remains in place throughout the transfer and preservation decision.

 ![Download File](./puml/downloadFile.png)